 The determination of clinical recovery was found to vary across research studies and healthcare practices and depended on the research question under evaluation.
 Primary recovery outcomes include symptom ratings, specific clinical tests or groups of tests and functional domains such as RTL and RTS.
 In some investigations, only one clinical recovery outcome is reported, and these different outcomes make it difficult to compare results across studies.
-It is important to consider functional outcomes that are meaningful to athletes/patients such as a return to their preinjury levels of function and performance.38 Thus, we recommend that clinical evaluation of recovery:
+It is important to consider functional outcomes that are meaningful to athletes/patients such as a return to their preinjury levels of function and performance.38 Thus, we recommend that clinical evaluation and future research include three components in the determination of recovery:

-- 1. Assessment of symptom reports (including concussionrelated symptom resolution at rest, with cognitive activities and following physical exertion). - 2.
-Other outcomes relevant to ongoing symptoms or a specific research question (eg, response to physical exertion, posttraumatic headaches, standing balance, dynamic balance, vestibulo-ocular reflex (VOR) function, oculomotor (OM) function, symptom reproduction with VOR and OM testing (eg, VOMS), cognition, dual tasking).
+- 1. Assessment of symptom reports (including concussion-related symptom resolution at rest, with cognitive activities and following physical exertion). - 2.
+Other outcomes relevant to ongoing symptoms or a specific research question (eg, response to physical exertion, post-

-3. Measures of return to activity such as RTL and RTS (see below).
+- traumatic headaches, standing balance, dynamic balance, vestibulo-ocular reflex (VOR) function, oculomotor (OM) function, symptom reproduction with VOR and OM testing (eg, VOMS), cognition, dual tasking). - 3.
+Measures of return to activity such as RTL and RTS (see below).